Water Damage Restoration

 - Emergency Calls: An emergency call to the water damage restoration company comes with the benefit of getting someone out there quickly to handle the situation before it gets worse.
 On the other hand, expect a surcharge and higher rates when you have to call for emergency help.

-- Location of the Damage: In addition to the geographical location, where the damage is in your home matters to your bottom line.
+- Location of the Damage in your Home: In addition to the geographical location, where the damage is in your home matters to your bottom line.
 An area that is easy to access and clean will cost much less than an area that it tougher, such as a crawl space.

 - Costs of Leaving the Home: In some cases, water damage can be so severe that you must leave your home while repairs are in progress.
 This is especially true if your home has been flooded with black water.
 These costs can include food, hotel and lodging, and new clothing and personal items, if necessary.